marvingregormrzyglod/marvingregormrzyglod/README.md

 I am a game developer who quit his career to dedicate his life and work to Jesus Christ.

-Currently working on:
--
-1. 1. [ ] Evangelist Study Bible
-- An entirely new category of Christian books.
-- Made accessible for free online.
-2. 2. [ ] Salty Friends
-- A video podcast that I do with my best friends to chat about scripture.
-3. 3. [ ] Game Project
-- A new game designed collaboratively with believers to create an entertaining game to play with friends and learn how to evangelize and spread the message of Christ.

 <!--
 **marvingregormrzyglod/marvingregormrzyglod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.